Motivic sheaves revisited: Effective motivic sheaves

 \section{Effective motivic sheaves}

 For the remainder of the paper, we fix a subfield $k\subset \C$ and a commutative noetherian ring $R$.
 By a $k$-variety, we mean a reduced separated scheme of finite type over $\Spec k$.
 The symbols $S,X,Y$ should be assumed to be $k$-varieties, unless stated otherwise.
-If $f:X\to S$ is a morphism of $k$-varieties and $Y\subset X$ is a closed subvariety, then the cohomology of the pair $(X,Y)$ relative to $S$ with coefficients in a sheaf $\F$ on the analytic or \'etale topologies $X_{an}$ or $X_{et}$, will be defined by
+Sheaves, and sheaf theoretic operations, should be understood to be with respect to the analytic topology $X_{an}=(X\times_{\Spec k}\Spec \C)_{an}$, unless we explicitly indicate the \'etale topology by the decoration $et$.
+If $f:X\to S$ is a morphism of $k$-varieties and $Y\subset X$ is a closed subvariety, then the cohomology of the pair $(X,Y)$ relative to $S$ with coefficients in a sheaf $\F$ on $X$ will be defined by

 and

 where $j_{X,Y}: X-Y\to X$ is the inclusion.
 Note that $H_S^i$ is not cohomology with support in $S$.
 When $S$ is the point $\Spec k$ and $\F$ is constant, this agrees with what one usually means by cohomology of the pair.
 Let us say that a pair $(X\to S, Y)$ has the {\em base change property} if for any morphism $g:S'\to S$ of $k$-varieties, the canonical map gives an isomorphism